skip to content

 [00:29:27.13] - Anthony Campolo Yes, that's the thing.
 I just, I just do it all on the server side.
 So that's that's why I've never really had issues, I guess.

 [00:29:32.16] - Rion Gull Yep.
 Yeah.
-And that's why I wanted to clarify that because the whole purpose behind or at least in my mind the whole purpose behind the JavaScript SDK is to be able to work on the client side in the web browser.
-Not assuming because we want people to be able to build applications that store and use data store to and use data from platform even if they're using.
-Even if they're building a single page application without a server side.
+And that's why I wanted to clarify that, because the whole purpose behind the JavaScript SDK, at least in my mind, is to be able to work on the client side in the web browser.
+We want people to be able to build applications that store and use data from platform even if they're building a single-page application without a server side.
 So that is a big deal.
-I've seen it working at some points throughout the history of even in the browser purely single page application style.
-But through different versions sometimes you'll get one feature added and then another feature breaks.
-I just wanted to make sure that that was what the issue, what we
+I've seen it working at some points throughout the history, even in the browser, purely single-page-application style.
+But through different versions, sometimes you'll get one feature added and then another feature breaks.
+I just wanted to make sure that that was the issue.

-[00:30:27.27] - Mikhail used to do is just make all bundles in development mode.
+[00:30:27.27] - Mikhail What we used to do is just make all bundles in development mode.
 Yeah, exactly.
-Yeah.
-It's not the single.
-It's not the single bug or issue or such.
+It's not a single bug or issue as such.
 It's currently a lot of things happening on the way.
-Yeah.

-[00:30:50.13] - Mikhail we basically done a new WASM layer which not only have reduced size of web compatible and it also have a feature that you can reduce bundle even more by stripping out all of the functionality you don't need.
-So you can partially.
-So everything is broken down into different modules and you can build those separately and reduce your model if you don't use some kind of features.
+[00:30:50.13] - Mikhail We basically did a new WASM layer which not only has reduced size and improved web compatibility, it also has a feature where you can reduce the bundle even more by stripping out all of the functionality you don't need.
+So everything is broken down into different modules, and you can build those separately and reduce your bundle if you don't use some kinds of features.

 [00:31:27.22] - Anthony Campolo Yeah.

 [00:31:28.11] - Mikhail So it works pretty great.
-It works.
-I tested it to work in many environment in the Node JS environment, available environment, even the REACT native.
-But in the react native there is.
-It's kinda more complicated and they're like more complicated environment.
+I tested it in many environments: the Node.js environment, the web environment, even React Native.
+But in React Native it's kind of more complicated, a more complicated environment.
 But I ensure that it is working.
 It's just a bit hacky right now.

 [00:31:56.08] - Anthony Campolo Okay.

-[00:33:30.05] - Mikhail But yeah, when you're.
-When you're creating an SDK it automatically fetches the list of master nodes from the AJ's digital cache RPC.
-And yeah, when you're creating an SDK.
-So basically if it's possible it fetches the recent addresses of the ip.
+[00:33:30.05] - Mikhail But yeah, when you're creating an SDK, it automatically fetches the list of masternodes from AJ's Digital Cash RPC.
+So basically, if it's possible, it fetches the recent addresses of the DAPI.
 If not, it just uses the static ones.
-Yeah, currently I have implemented the most simple things like data contract.
-Yeah, get data contract.
-It is possible to create a data contract.
-I just haven't got to this.
-I will edit pretty soon.
-You can create and get the document from the dapi.
-You can retrieve information about identities like get balance, get identifier, get by identifier get by public key hash.
-Get all the nonsense for your transactions.
-Get it public keys.
-Yeah, I didn't put the identity registration yet.
-And this is the thing that I'm thinking of because.
-Because this dash platform SDK is designed to work with only platform it doesn't have core functionalities.
-So what we possibly could do, we could possibly create a separate function for creating an identity when you pass complete asset lock proof from the color chain.
-Yeah, because.
-Yeah, because I don't want to put core functions into this platform SDK.
+Currently I have implemented the most simple things, like data contract, get data contract.
+It is possible to create a data contract, I just haven't got to that yet.
+I will add it pretty soon.
+You can create and get documents from the DAPI.
+You can retrieve information about identities like get balance, get identifier, get by identifier, get by public key hash, get all the nonces for your transactions, get identity public keys.
+I didn't put the identity registration in yet.
+This is the thing that I'm thinking of because this Dash Platform SDK is designed to work with only platform.
+It doesn't have core functionality.
+So what we possibly could do is create a separate function for creating an identity when you pass a complete asset lock proof from the core chain.
+Because I don't want to put core functions into this platform SDK.

 [00:35:21.28] - Mikhail But we will talk about this later how it could be used.